AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 **Figure 4** – Example of a candidates.ini file

-Concretely, the investment decision will affect only the capacity of the ANTARES' links.
-Investing in interconnections can be made directly with the package, while investing in generation capacity or storage capacity can be made using the so-called concept of "virtual nodes" with ANTARES.
+Concretely, the investment decision will affect only the capacity of the Antares' links.
+Investing in interconnections can be made directly with the package, while investing in generation capacity or storage capacity can be made using the so-called concept of "virtual nodes" with Antares.
 The definition of all the investment candidates is given in a new input file, located in the user folder of the study:
 `./user/expansion/candidates.ini`.